ChrisYoxall/go.learning/readme.md

 - Send data to a channel: channel <- 5
 - Receive data from a channel (blocking statement): myVar := <- channel

-Can specify a buffer for channels and also specify if they should send or receive only (the default is both).
+Can specify a buffer for channels and also specify if a channel is either send or receive only (the default is both).

+Receiving from a channel will block until there is data to receive.
+If the channel is unbuffered, sending to the channel blocks until a receiver has received the value.
+If the channel has a buffer, the sender blocks only until the value has been copied to the buffer and if the buffer is full, this blocks until a value has been received which frees up a spot in the buffer to write the value.

 The 'select' statement in go is similar in some way to switch but for channels.
 It allows you to wait on multiple channel operations.